emmydunsford/BFF_Branch/friendship-game/README.md

 # The Friendship Algorithm Game

 A game where Emmy tries to befriend characters.
 She tries hard but sometimes makes acoustic choices.
-Help her out.
+Help her out.\
+Inspired by [the Oregon Trail](https://en.wikipedia.org/wiki/The_Oregon_Trail_(series)) and the Big Bang Theory's [Friendship Algorithm](https://www.youtube.com/watch?v=k0xgjUhEG3U).

 ## Download & Play

-1. Go to the [Releases](https://github.com/yourusername/friendship-algorithm-game/releases) page
+1. Go to the [Releases](https://github.com/emmydunsford/bff_branch/releases) page
-2. Download the latest release zip file
+2. Download the latest release zip file in "Assets" (the first one, and **not** the Source Code files!!)
 3. Extract the zip file
 4. Open the extracted folder
 5. Double click `index.html` to play in your browser